 - Issues accessing cached tiles stored in locations with oplocks

-To work around these issues, you'll need to disable oplocks for each file share you have configured.
+To work around these issues, disable oplocks for each file share you have configured.

 For more information about oplocks, see Opportunistic Locks in the Microsoft documentation.

-Using ArcGIS Server, you can publish Web Coverage Services (WCS), Web Feature Services (WFS), Web Map Services (WMS), Web Map Tile Services (WMTS), and Web Processing Services (WPS).
+Using ArcGIS Server Manager or ArcGIS Pro, you can publish Web Coverage Services (WCS), Web Feature Services (WFS), Web Map Services (WMS), Web Map Tile Services (WMTS), and Web Processing Services (WPS).
 Additionally, you can configure map services to return Keyhole Markup Language (KML) if requested.

 Error while using HTTPS security, URL = https://gisserver.domain.com:6443/arcgis/services, HTTP Status Code = 0 and Status Text = (WinInet error code = 12057)